The Miracle Hunter

 Visionaries: The Apostles

 According to some legends, the Holy Virgin Mary appeared to the apostles, three days after her Assumption into heaven.
-Clad in a bright light than the sun, turned to them that they had begged for his help and protection from heaven: "I'll stay with you in eternity."
+Clad in a bright light than the sun, she turned to them that they had begged for his help and protection from heaven: "I'll stay with you in eternity."
 Whether Mary rested in Ephesus or Jerusalem remains a controversial issue.

 India